How to add llms.txt to your website in 10 minutes

 Does it conflict with robots.txt or sitemap.xml?

 No. The three files coexist and serve different purposes: robots.txt is crawl rules, sitemap.xml is URL inventory, llms.txt is natural-language site description.
+You want all three.

 Can I include links?